 The compact flash card is used as “disk drive” for CP/M, and the Small Computer Monitor in the SC114 contains a loader in ROM, which can load CP/M from the compact flash card.
 The module comes with a 64MB compact flash card, formatted and pre-installed with CP/M and several programming tools and utilities.
 If you want to prepare a compact flash card yourself, please follow the instructions in the SC114 documentation.

-You can also download my “vanilla package” of CP/M 2.2 tested on the SC114 (expect for MOVCPM.COM which does NOT work unless tailored for the specific system).
+You can also download my “vanilla package” of CP/M 2.2 tested on the SC114 (expect for MOVCPM.COM which does NOT work unless tailored for the specific system – and you don’t need it in the SC114 because you have the full 64 KB RAM).
 See page Digital Research CP/M 2.2 for a short description of the files.
 Use either DOWNLOAD.COM or DEPKG.COM to unpack the files (follow the SC114 documentation linked above if you do not have one of these files on your system already).

-Troubleshooting first built of storage module (version 61f)
+Troubleshooting first build of storage module (version 61f)

 When I first installed the board (version 61f), I had problems getting the compact flash adapter to work reliably.
 With help from the competent people in the google group retro-comp, I was adviced to install a filter on the IORD pin using a 100pf capacitor and a 100R ohm resistor.
 After installing this patch, the board is now 100% stable.

-However, Karl has made a new version of the module correcting this problem (version 61g in the picture above), so if you consider buying one I recommend checking out Karl’s excellent website for current information.
+However, Karl made a new version of the module correcting this problem (version 61g in the picture above).
 I have built and tested the new version, and I can confirm it is running reliably in my SC114 system.

 But if you happen to have the older version and experience problems you may try this patch.